ccacs/protect-voters/README.md

 # protect-voters

-- You may change the parameters which are located in Datageneration.py
+- To change the parameters which are located in Datageneration.py
+- In the main.py the only argument is prob which is mainly for which model you would like to run.
+It can be either "CPP" or "DPP".
 - Run the main.py

 This code is made for the paper "On the attack-tolerance of defensive actions against voter-deletion attacks: hardness and algorithm" submitted for AAAI2023.